 I am waiting for a bug fix on upstream Kubernetes:

 It is possible to change the snap channel using the refresh command.
-E.g. to transition from 1.16 stable to the latest alpha:
+E.g. to transition to the latest alpha:

 By default, snaps are set to check for updates and automatically refresh to the